markfknight/vscode-typescript-scratchpad/README.md

 ## Debugging

-Set breakpoints in your Ts code and press F5 to start the debugger, happy debugging!
+Set breakpoints in your TS code and press F5 to start the debugger, happy debugging!

 ## Live feedback

-Ts imports will work out of the box with [Quokka.js](https://quokkajs.com)
+TS imports will work out of the box with [Quokka.js](https://quokkajs.com)

 ## Running